joseph-behrens/Timetracker/README.md

 ## Installation

-Download the [Latest Release](https://github.com/joseph-behrens/Timetracker/releases/latest) and extract the zip package.
+Download from [HockeyApp](https://rink.hockeyapp.net/apps/420c9e40f978464296bd627651707e88) or from GitHub in the [Latest Release](https://github.com/joseph-behrens/Timetracker/releases/latest) and extract the zip package.
 Run setup.exe to install.

 Or...
 open TimeTracker.sln in Visual Studio and run a build using the Release profile.
 The executable will show up in ..\TimeTracker\bin\Release\TimeTracker.exe